-Our extensive range of steel and timber fire rated glass systems are manufactured right here in Western Australia in our state-of-the-art factory.
+Our extensive range of steel fire-rated glass systems are manufactured right here in Western Australia in our state-of-the-art factory.

 The large range is attractive; ideal for all types of buildings including offices, shopping centres, residential apartments, warehouses, hospitals and aged care facilities.

 Window systems in virtually any combination of fire, acoustic, light transmission, and energy performance.